• Skip to main content

 Remember that the schwa sound is sort of a short u sound (as in tandem) or a short i sound (as in tablet).

-Students should already be familiar with schwa, but it’s good practice to address it specifically.
+Students should already be familiar with schwa, but be sure to address it specifically if you haven’t done so already.

 Sample words: abode, bacon, happen, salad, trial